jessicaf1/pinthefail/README.md

 # README

 ### Introduction
-Pinthefail is a Pinterest clone that allows users to create boards and pins dedicated to things they dislike.
-It is a faithful clone that simulates the Pinterest experience while being the anti-Pinterest Pinterest.
+Pinthefail, inspired by Pinterest, allows users to create boards and pins dedicated to things they dislike.
+It is a faithful clone that simulates the Pinterest user experience while offering its own twist.

 ### Live Link
 https://pinthefail.herokuapp.com/#/